top of page

 Bingen, Germany.
 For music people, this is where Hildegard was from!

-If you are ready for a European journey, an African safari adventure, or a sojourn to Vietnam and Cambodia, but it sounds like a daunting, exhausting task, then we should talk about a river cruise.
-The price tag can seem high at first glance, but when you consider that it is truly an all-inclusive trip, it is a good value for which you might want to budget.They are typically not a last minute trip, so if you plan 9-12 months, or more, in advance, then you can pay a deposit and make payments or save over time.
-I highly recommend it, and there are numerous options for different budgets.
+If you're considering a European journey, an African safari adventure, or a trip to Vietnam and Cambodia, but it feels overwhelming and exhausting, we should discuss a river cruise.
+Although the initial cost may appear high, it's important to realize that it is truly an all-inclusive trip, offering great value that you might want to budget for.
+These trips typically aren't last-minute plans, so if you prepare 9-12 months, or even longer, in advance, you can pay a deposit and either make payments or save gradually.
+I highly recommend it, and there are numerous options available for different budgets.

 Contact me at jonathan@pilkingtontravels.com to start planning!